praerie/crosscut/README.md

 # crosscut
-Crosscut is a daily 3-word crossword featuring VFX, animation, and computer graphics terminology.
+Crosscut is a 3-word crossword featuring VFX, animation, and computer graphics terminology.